MarkBuskbjerg/ta11y/README.md

 -   Write about how the site is setup
 -   Create a structure for categories across the site
 -   Perhaps create some basic connection to Netlify CMS
+-   Better template-data in the <head> of the page.
+Right now it is lacking a lot.